PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/2-product-persronas-and-stories.md

 - [User Experience](#user-experience)

 ## Product Definition
-Hinton.io is providing a prediction service of stock price and cryptocurrencues using cutting edge technolegies, servicing customers from financially illeterate to expert investors.
+Hinton.io is providing a prediction service of stock price and cryptocurrencies using cutting-edge technologies, servicing customers from financially illiterate to expert investors.

 ## Vision
 Hinton.io is born out of a passionate commitment to democratize access to financial data and insights.
 In a world where financial markets can be intimidating and exclusive, we've created Hinton.io to be the ultimate equalizer, empowering individuals with the tools and knowledge they need to achieve financial freedom and security.
 Our platform is designed to address critical problems faced by investors, both novices and experts, by providing them with a comprehensive, user-friendly, and data-driven solution.